 - See Acids and Solvents sections for the precautions with acids and solvents.

 - Use the least toxic solvents.
-Gasoline should never be used.
+Never use gasoline.
 Lithotine and mineral spirits are less toxic than the more irritating kerosene.

 - Use asbestos-free talcs such as baby powders.